spatialstatisticsupna/Multivariate_spatio_temporal_P_spline/README.md

 # A novel multivariate spatio-temporal approach based on splines to analyse different crimes against women
-This repository contains the R code to fit the models described in the paper entitled _"A novel multivariate spatio-temporal approach based on splines to analyse different crimes against women"_ %(Vicente et al., 2020).
+This repository contains the R code to fit the models described in the paper entitled _"A novel multivariate spatio-temporal approach based on splines to analyse different crimes against women" (Vicente et al., 2020).

 ## Table of contents